-In the first few months the procedure is done without an anaesthetic, as it is very quick and your baby will need to be able to move their tongue to feed immediately after their procedure.
+In the first few months the procedure is done without an anaesthetic.
+It is very quick and your baby will be able to move their tongue to feed immediately after their procedure.
 Many babies do not cry and those that do usually stop crying as soon as they start feeding.

-You may be asked to give consent for your baby to be given some sucrose solution, this can help calm them during their procedure and will not affect their feeding.
+You may be asked to give consent for your baby to be given some sucrose solution.
+This can help calm them during their procedure and will not affect their feeding.